katunilya/tibia/README.md

     - `map` - applies passed async function to each element of iterable lazily
     - `filter` - filters elements in iterable with async predicate function lazily
+    - `take_while` - takes elements from iterable until predicate is true
+    - `skip_while` - skips elements from iterable until predicate is true
   - threaded
     - `map` - applies passed sync function to each element of iterable in threads